Claim Compensation For A Social Services Data Breach

-Social Services UK GDPR Data Breach – Can I Claim?
+Social Services Data Breach Compensation Claims

 By Cat Way.
-Last Updated 30th June 2023.
+Last Updated March 2024.
 There are different pieces of data protection law that place a responsibility on organisations to protect your personal data.
 The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA) are in place to help organisations understand the steps they can take to prevent your data from being breached.
 If you or your child have been affected by a social services UK GDPR data breach, you may be able to claim.
 We will explore the criteria your claim must meet in order to do so throughout this guide.

 Additionally, we will explore the responsibilities social services has as a data controller and how a data breach could occur if they fail to uphold their responsibility.
 A data controller sets the purpose for processing and whilst they can also process the data themselves, they may outsource this to a data processor who acts on behalf of the controller.
 Each must adhere to data protection law.